-In order to see the prices it is required that you log in first.
+To see the prices or add articles to the shopping cart it is required that you log in first.
 When signing up, be prepared to enter your VAT registration number.

 Please contact us when you have a question or want to know more about our fibres, dyes, yarns and fabrics.
 Just drop an email or give us a call.